 L’Atlas graffiti: his formal calligraphy training being put into practice illegally.
 Notice the work underneath by Paris ‘first generation’ stencillist, Nemo.
 Photo: Jojo Blogs

 L’Atlas pastes up work at 105 rue Oberkampf in the 11th arrondissement, now the site of the institutionalised space for urban art, Le M.U.R.

 One of L’Atlas’ “seven daughters”, the first seven canvases he painted which he takes with him on his travels.

-Always attracted by mysticism and travel, his artistic approach was marked from childhood by books on astronomy and geography.
+Always attracted to mysticism and travel, his artistic approach was marked by books on astronomy and geography from childhood.
 After marking the floors and walls of the city with huge compasses and labyrinths, L’Atlas’ work took the path of kinetic art and geometric abstraction.

 You took the name of a titan in Greek mythology.
 How do you feel connected with this representation?